Transition between radial and toroidal orders in a trimer-based magnetic metasurface: Magnetic dipole moments hybridization in a metasurface

 Let us now turn to the study of the spectral behaviors of our metasurface based on trimers.
-It is known that the electromagnetic response of the metasurface with composite meta-atoms (clusters) containing three or more resonant particles is determined both by the properties of individual particles and, to a greater extent, by the near-field coupling between these particles within the cluster \cite{Trubin2015lattices}.
+It is known that the electromagnetic response of the metasurface with composite meta-atoms (clusters) containing three or more resonant particles is determined both by the properties of individual particles and, to a greater extent, by the near-field coupling between these particles within the cluster \cite{Trubin2015lattices, Maccaferri_JOSAB_2019}.
 This electromagnetic coupling results in existing collective hybrid modes of the cluster.
-Among a large variety of such collective modes, of particular interest are the so-called radial (pseudomonopole) and azimuthal (toroidal) modes \cite{Tasolamprou_PhysRevB_2016, Zhang_adts_2019, Dmitriev_2021} that arise from the MD mode hybridization (hereinafter we denote it as the collective MD mode).
+Among a large variety of such collective modes, of particular interest are the so-called radial (pseudomonopole) and azimuthal (toroidal) modes \cite{Tasolamprou_PhysRevB_2016, Dmitriev_2021} that arise from the MD mode hybridization (hereinafter we denote it as the collective MD mode).
 These modes are not radiative, which is important from the practical viewpoint making it possible to realize strong field localization inside the system when the metasurface is operated on these modes (nonetheless, for the trimers, the pseudomonopole exhibits a nonzero magnetic octupole moment $Q^{(m)}_{yxx}$, that in some cases may unmask it \cite{Tasolamprou_PhysRevB_2016}).
-Although both these modes of the trimer arise from the MD mode of individual disk-shaped resonators considered above, there is some difference in the arrangement of three magnetic dipole moments, each of which belongs to the corresponding particle (recall that these magnetic moments still lie in the horizontal plane of the metasurface).
-In particular, the toroidal dipole mode appears from a head-to-tail arrangement of the in-plane magnetic dipole moments providing the toroidal dipole moment of this system is oriented out-of-plane.
-In contrast, for the pseudomonopole, there is their tail-to-tail (or head-to-head) arrangement (see Table~\ref{tab:tabA1} in Appendix~\ref{sec:appendixA}).

 We should note that the choice of a trimer-based meta-atom for the formation of our metasurface is conditioned by the fact that such a cluster provides the most straightforward rotational arrangement of particles able to support the toroidal mode \cite{Xu_ADOM_2018}.
 Moreover, such a cluster configuration allows one to efficiently separate the toroidal dipole from other higher-order electric and magnetic multipoles that exist in the meta-atom, compared to clusters composed of the even number of particles like a four-rod configuration \cite{Tasolamprou_PhysRevB_2016}.